When you have your Uyuni Server set up, you are ready to start registering clients.

 You might need to add the FQDN of the server to

 Public cloud images usually do not allow SSH login with username and password, but only SSH with a certificate.
-If you want to use bootstrap from the Web UI, you will need to enable SSH login with username and password.
+If you want to use bootstrap from the Web UI, you need to enable SSH login with username and SSH key.
 You can do this by navigating toand changing the authentication method.

-When the bootstrap process has completed successfully, your client will be listed at.
+When the bootstrap process has completed successfully, your client is listed at.

-If you want more control over the process, have to register many clients, or are registering traditional clients, we recommend that you create a bootstrap script.
-For more information, see Register Clients with a Bootstrap Script.
+If you want more control over the process, have to register many clients, or are registering traditional clients, create a bootstrap script.
+For more information, see client-configuration:registration-bootstrap.adoc.

 Activation keys are used with traditional and Salt clients to ensure that your clients have the correct software entitlements, are connecting to the appropriate channels, and are subscribed to the relevant groups.
 Each activation key is bound to an organization, which you can set when you create the key.